IMGT-CNRS/StatAssembly/README.md

 If you use IMGT/StatAssembly in your work, please cite the version you used, for example:

-> ZEITOUN, G., & Kossida, S. (2025).
+> ZEITOUN, G., DEBBAGH, C., Georga, M., PAPADAKI, A., Sideri, I., FOLCH, G., Jabado-Michaloud, J., Giudicelli, V., Duroux, P., & Kossida, S. (2025).
 IMGT/StatAssembly (1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.15396812

 ## License

-IMGT/StatAssembly: Copyright Guilhem Zeitoun (IMGT), 2025, licensed under the EUPL (European Union Public Licence) v1.2.
+IMGT/StatAssembly: Copyright Guilhem Zeitoun (IMGT), 2025, licensed under the [EUPL](https://interoperable-europe.ec.europa.eu/collection/eupl/eupl-text-eupl-12) (European Union Public Licence) v1.2.
 The IMGT logo and the software logo remain the property of IMGT and all rights are reserved.

 The [Rust crab](https://www.rustacean.net/) is under [CC0 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/).